Cerberus-Agency/midsouthcoatings/pages/faqs.md

 - was tested and proven by the U.S. Department of Energy’s Oak Ridge National Laboratory to reduce cooling costs up to 21.9%\*.

 TEX-COTE is dedicated to leading the paint and coatings industry in becoming a true “green” manufacturing company and reducing the impact that we all have on the environment.
-From incorporating recycled content into our product line, to the cooling cost energy savings that can be obtained through COOLWALL&reg; heat reflective coatings, TEX-COTE&reg; is dedicated to working towards a more sustainable future for everyone.
+From incorporating recycled content into our product line, to the cooling cost energy savings that can be obtained through COOLWALL<sup>&reg;</sup> heat reflective coatings, TEX-COTE<sup>&reg;</sup> is dedicated to working towards a more sustainable future for everyone.

-<small>Energy savings of up to 21.9% is based on the Department of Energy study which showed savings on homes with COOLWALL&reg; ranged from 4.2% to 21.9%.</small>
+<small>Energy savings of up to 21.9% is based on the Department of Energy study which showed savings on homes with COOLWALL<sup>&reg;</sup> ranged from 4.2% to 21.9%.</small>
 </div>

 <div class="question">
-Is COOLWALL&reg; really any better than premium traditional paints and other home exterior coating options?
+Is COOLWALL<sup>&reg;</sup> really any better than premium traditional paints and other home exterior coating options?
 </div>

 <div class="answer">

 Yes, and it’s not even close.
-The [COOLWALL&reg; System](/difference) with Kynar Infrared Technology comes in more than 570 colors, each specially formulated to reflect solar heat without fading.
-The ability of COOLWALL&reg; to keep wall surfaces cooler is based on its ability to reflect a much greater percentage of the non-visible portion of the spectrum relatively unaffected.
+The [COOLWALL<sup>&reg;</sup> System](/difference) with Kynar Infrared Technology comes in more than 570 colors, each specially formulated to reflect solar heat without fading.
+The ability of COOLWALL<sup>&reg;</sup> to keep wall surfaces cooler is based on its ability to reflect a much greater percentage of the non-visible portion of the spectrum relatively unaffected.
 No regular paint or other coatings can do that.

-COOLWALL&reg; is thicker than regular paint (how much thicker depends upon the application) and when applied with [MidSouth Coating’s professional 10-step installation process](/difference/pros), provides a home’s exterior with maximum protection against the elements.
-COOLWALL&reg; waterproofs the home while allowing it to breathe and release moisture.
+COOLWALL<sup>&reg;</sup> is thicker than regular paint (how much thicker depends upon the application) and when applied with [MidSouth Coating’s professional 10-step installation process](/difference/pros), provides a home’s exterior with maximum protection against the elements.
+COOLWALL<sup>&reg;</sup> waterproofs the home while allowing it to breathe and release moisture.
 The resin in this advanced exterior home coating with Kynar is thermoplastic, so it expands and contracts with the surface of the home, eliminating cracking, splitting, peeling, or coming loose.
-Finally, the COOLWALL&reg; System comes with a [lifetime warranty](/difference/guarantee).
+Finally, the COOLWALL<sup>&reg;</sup> System comes with a [lifetime warranty](/difference/guarantee).
 </div>

 <div class="question">
-How much can I save on my cooling costs with COOLWALL&reg;?
+How much can I save on my cooling costs with COOLWALL<sup>&reg;</sup>?
 </div>

 <div class="answer">

-COOLWALL&reg; has been tested by the U.S. Department of Energy’s Oak Ridge National Laboratory to [reduce cooling costs by up to 21.9%\*](/difference/energy-savings) (a DOE study showed savings ranging from 4.2 – 21.9%).
+COOLWALL<sup>&reg;</sup> has been tested by the U.S. Department of Energy’s Oak Ridge National Laboratory to [reduce cooling costs by up to 21.9%\*](/difference/energy-savings) (a DOE study showed savings ranging from 4.2 – 21.9%).
 The percentage of cooling costs and surface temperature reductions will vary based on color chosen, geographical location, climate conditions, and substrate type.
-The more the AC unit ran before COOLWALL&reg; was applied, the more homeowners will save.
+The more the AC unit ran before COOLWALL<sup>&reg;</sup> was applied, the more homeowners will save.
 In the Gulf Coast region, the savings are more substantial than the north.
 </div>

 <div class="question">
-What if I can’t find the exact COOLWALL&reg; color I want?
+What if I can’t find the exact COOLWALL<sup>&reg;</sup> color I want?
 </div>

 <div class="answer">

-The COOLWALL&reg; System comes in more than 570 beautifully resilient colors, but if you need MidSouth Coatings to mix a special color for you, we’re ready, willing, and able to accommodate any request.
-Don’t forget to try our [COOLWALL&reg; color finder](color-chart) first.
+The COOLWALL<sup>&reg;</sup> System comes in more than 570 beautifully resilient colors, but if you need MidSouth Coatings to mix a special color for you, we’re ready, willing, and able to accommodate any request.
+Don’t forget to try our [COOLWALL<sup>&reg;</sup> color finder](color-chart) first.
 </div>

 <div class="question">
-How long will my COOLWALL&reg; color last?
+How long will my COOLWALL<sup>&reg;</sup> color last?
 </div>

 <div class="answer">

-The COOLWALL&reg; system is designed to last a lifetime.
-Testing in the manufacturer’s state-of-the-art xenon weathering chamber showed the COOLWALL&reg; system was still performing beautifully after the equivalent of more than 10 years exposure, with no end in sight.
+The COOLWALL<sup>&reg;</sup> system is designed to last a lifetime.
+Testing in the manufacturer’s state-of-the-art xenon weathering chamber showed the COOLWALL<sup>&reg;</sup> system was still performing beautifully after the equivalent of more than 10 years exposure, with no end in sight.
 </div>